sharath459/portfolio/resume-generator/docs/fortune100.md

 This toolkit supports Greenhouse, Lever, Ashby, and Workday boards.
 Many Fortune 100 companies use Workday.
 You can configure targets in `src/apply/config/companies.json`.

+It also supports Oracle Cloud Candidate Experience (fa.oraclecloud.com) used by companies like JPMorgan via the `oracle` section.

 ## How to find Workday tenant and site

 1. Open the company careers page and a specific job posting.